Dear MendMeShop,

 Optimal knee treatment includes avoiding activity, icing the inflammation, gently stretching and warming the area.

-Ultrasound can speed ACL, PCL and meniscus recovery significantly.
+Increased blood flow can speed ACL, PCL and meniscus recovery significantly.

-Physical Therapy is a beneficial way to help diminish pain in the soft tissues, restore weakened muscles and improve knee and leg strength and mobility.
+Physical therapy is a beneficial way to help diminish pain in the soft tissues, restore weakened muscles and improve knee and leg strength and mobility.
 The type of physical therapy and the duration will be dependent on the extent of your knee arthritis.
-Acupuncture, massage or chiropractic sessions have also been known to reduce pain and improve muscle and bone alignment experienced with osteoarthritis.

-Once your initial arthritis pain starts to decrease, a physiotherapist will also set up an individualized leg strengthening, stretching, range of motion and endurance exercise program for you to perform at home or in the gym.
-This will be based on your needs and abilities, and will help you return to performing your normal routines.
 Individuals will often exercise or lift weights on their own to try and build up their strength; however in doing so, they can do more damage.
 It is extremely important to restore your joint movement, and to stretch and strengthen your muscles properly as they may have weakened during the period of non-use.
 A personal trainer or physio therapist will help to ensure your rehabilitation process is effective.
-For best, long-term results use ultrasound in conjunction with physical therapy and an exercise program.
+For best, long-term results use Circulatory Boost treatments (via the Knee TShellz Wrap®) in conjunction with physical therapy and an exercise program that incorporates stretches you can do at home.

 Supportive inserts can reduce the impact and protect your knees.